Gator Ubiquity Statue (GUS)

 Teams will present using one (1) personal laptop.

 Teams will have three (3) uninterrupted minutes to present a summary of their recommendations.
 Teams may not access their appendix slides during this portion.
-Accessing the appendix slides during this portion will result in a last-place finish.
+Accessing appendix slides during this portion will result in a last place finish.

-When the three minutes have elapsed, the room monitor will announce the start of the 22-minute discussion period.
+When the 3 minutes have elapsed, the room monitor will announce the start of the twenty-two (22) minute discussion period.
 Teams may access and are encouraged to use their appendix slides during this period.

-There is no requirement on the number of team members who need to speak during the three-minute presentation; however, all team members must speak during the discussion period.
+There is no requirement on the number of team members that need to speak during the 3-minute presentation; however, all team members must speak during the discussion period.

 Time signals of ten (10), five (5), two (2), and one (1) will be given for the discussion period.
-A one (1) minute signal will be given for the three-minute pitch.
+A one (1) minute signal will be given for the 3-minute pitch.

-After the time has elapsed, the presenters will be cut off if they are still speaking.
+After the time has elapsed, the presenters will be cut-off if still speaking.

 The judging panel will have access to virtual copies of the presentation.